chirulucifer/INFOTECH-C-BotFather/README.md

 inlinebot.py

-A basic example of an inline bot.
+A basic example of an https://core.telegram.org/bots/inline bot.
 Don't forget to enable inline mode with @INFOTECH_C_BotFather.